Cover Crop Biomass Removal Rates to Optimize Livestock Production and Soil Health in No-Tillage Dryland Cropping Systems

 Practices

-This proposed research will generate information which will improve farm profitability, improve environmental quality, and enhance quality of life.
+This research generated information which will improve farm profitability, improve environmental quality, and enhance quality of life.
 First, by learning the optimum amount of CC biomass removal that balances grazing and soil health goals, farmers will be able to optimize livestock gains while enhancing soil health.
-This information will provide management guidelines for producers to make the most of CC grazing in their overall livestock operations to reduce the need for more costly stored forages (hay and silage) and delay grazing of native rangelands, allowing for longer rest periods and improved rangeland health.
+This information adds to management guidelines for producers to make the most of CC grazing in their overall livestock operations to reduce the need for more costly stored forages (hay and silage) and delay grazing of native rangelands, allowing for longer rest periods and improved rangeland health.
 Enhanced soil health with CC grazing is expected to improve water and air quality by increasing water infiltration and reducing soil water and wind erosion.
 By reducing soil loss, soil fertility will be sustained for future generations of farmers and ranchers.

 This research targets farmers using CCs to build soil health and integrate livestock on their croplands.
 While producers most likely to be directly impacted by the findings of this research will be located in Kansas and nearby surrounding states, the results will be broadly applicable to producers across the North Central Region.
 In order to measure the outcomes of this research, surveys will be distributed to producers attending field day events to determine their likelihood of adopting grazed CCs in their operations.
 Additionally, Kansas State University extension agents will also be polled to determine the likelihood of farmers and ranchers in their districts to adopt grazing CCs given the results of this study.